Git as an SSH Application

 }

-If we do find the user, we’ll output their full public key and some ssh options, like restrict which will limit what they capabilities they have access to over ssh.
+which will limit what they capabilities they have access to over ssh.
 Also setting their application username in an environment variable via openssh options, which lets us associate future commands in this session with the user we just authorized.

-Ok now we just let a user log in a git on the server so they can run git commands, how do we limit to only running git commands, and only for repos they have access to? git-shell
+on the server so they can run git commands, how do we limit to only running git commands, and only for repos they have access to? git-shell

 Using git-shell

 git-shell is included with git, as a very limited shell that can be used to let users over ssh only access to invoke git commands for syncing data.
-To force the git system user to use git-shell we can set that when creating the system user account.
-From the Dockerfile:
+To force the git

 RUN useradd -p "*" --home=/data/gists/ -s /usr/local/bin/gist-shell git

 We set the user home directory to a path that docker will mount on a persistent volume on the VM this eventually runs on.
-It also sets the shell to gist-shell While git-shell does limit the commands we would allow the git system user to run, it cant enforce application level authorization for access to gists the user owns (read/write) or are public (read only).
+It also sets the shell to gist-shell

-So using similar setup, gist-shell limits the commands that can be run and adds a basic level of authorization, for now just checking that the user we authorized is the same user in the path.
-We can add more functionality to that, looking up authorization from db later.
+limits the commands that can be run and adds a basic level of authorization, for now just checking that the user we authorized is the same user in the path.
+We can add more functionality, such as looking up authorization from a database later.

 func GistShell(command string) error {